Gary Bettenhausen: Indy/Championship Cars & Indianapolis 500

 Bettenhausen competed in Champ/Indy style cars from the mid-1960s until 1996.
 During this time he won six USAC Indy Car races.
 He made 21 starts in the Indianapolis 500, contesting each event from 1968 until 1982 (with the exception of 1979 when he failed to qualify), and again from 1986 to 1993.
 His best finish came in 1980 when he finished third after starting 32nd in the 33-car field.

 In the 1972 Indianapolis 500, Bettenhausen led 138 laps (of 200), and appeared on his way to victory.
 But he suffered a blown engine with only 24 laps remaining, and dropped out to finish fourteenth.

 In the 1991 Indianapolis 500, Bettenhausen was the fastest qualifier at 224.468 mph.
 As his time was recorded on the second day of qualifying, Rick Mears, who had qualified slower (224.113 mph), started on the pole position.

 NASCAR

 Bettenhausen competed in eight career NASCAR Winston Cup events.
 He had four top-ten finishes.
 His highest career finish was a fourth-place finish at the 1974 Motor State 360 at the Michigan International Speedway.
+Twenty years after his last NASCAR race, he attempted to qualify for the inaugural Brickyard 400, but failed to make the field.